 It’s the preserved Victorian houses, churches, and cemeteries that drew me to Cabbagetown.

 In the 1970s, Cabbagetown was one of the first communities in Toronto to gentrify.
 Most of the Victorian houses around Riverdale Farm, the Necropolis, and St. James Cemetery are in pristine condition and are owned by affluent Toronto professionals.
 I have a friend who lives in one of the houses overlooking Riverdale Farm and he tells me that if a house is to go on the market, community members will first petition their list of friends/relatives to see if they can find a potential buyer before it even sees a realtor.
 This is the complete 180-degree shift from the community’s austere beginnings.

 Most of Corktown was torn down to make way for raised streets, parking lots, brownstones, apartment buildings, storage units, and railway tracks.
-There’s some Victorian row houses along Sumach and Bright — including a cute little worker cottage that dates back to 1861.
+There are some Victorian row houses along Sumach and Bright — including a cute little worker cottage that dates back to 1861.

 I’m sad to say that I’ve spent very little time eating in either community… though I do know that no one actually serves cabbage in restaurants in either community though comfort food seems to be a theme for Cabbagetown.
 Good ‘ole fashioned Irish comfort food… served in “elevated” traditional pubs.
 My favourite of what I have tried so far is The Irv.